hiimvikash/DSA-EndGame/02.  Algorithms/08. LinkedList/15. Middle Point in LL/README.md

     }
 }
 ```
-# When you want 1st node as middle in 2 middle's then f.next.next==null.
+# When you want 1st node as middle in 2 middle's(in even case) then f.next.next==null.
 ```java
 /**
  * Definition for singly-linked list.